3rd - 10th January 2019

 We'll shoot a few more locations in the area, and get another opportunity for the sunset in the ever-changing glacier beach.

 After breakfast we'll return to the black beach close to Jökulsárlón for the sunrise.
 You'll be surprised to witness how different the conditions can be after just a day or two.
 After that, we'll continue our drive back west, stopping on the way to shoot more spots of interest and icy scapes.
 We'll stop at Vik for a meal and another angle for the sunset, and by night we'll be back in our lovely Reykjavík hotel.

-Physical Difficulty: Mostly Beginner.
-There will be no difficult climbing, but rarely there might be a short hike (up to 30 minutes) to get to a location.
-Winter conditions in Iceland are a bit harsh, so you must be prepared to withstand temperatues as low as -10 degrees centigrade in addition to strong winds.
+Physical Difficulty: Beginner.
+Decent mobility is required, but there will be no difficult hiking or climbing.
+There might be short hikes of up to 30 minutes to get to a location.
+Winter conditions in Iceland can be a bit harsh, so you must be prepared to withstand temperatures as low as -10 degrees centigrade in addition to strong winds.
 On average, the temperature is likely to be around zero degress centigrade.

 I reserve the right to increase the price of the workshop if costs rise due to unexpected changes in fees, taxes or exchange rates.

 Though very improbable, workshop dates might shift a few days here or there, up to 6 months prior to start date.
 Please contact me if you have schedule limitations.

 The tour plan above is subject to change.
 Weather in Iceland can be extremely unpredictable, and so in case of harsh weather, we may have to divert from our plan and do something else.
 There's always something to do though, wherever we are.